Manhattan Project: Bombings

+In anticipation of the bombings, Groves had commissioned physicist Henry DeWolf Smyth to prepare a sanitized technical history of the project for public consumption.
+The idea of releasing such information freely was controversial; the decision to do so was made by Truman personally.
+The "Smyth Report" was released to the public on 12 August 1945.

-The necessity of the bombings of Hiroshima and Nagasaki became a subject of controversy among historians.
-Some questioned whether an "atomic diplomacy" would not have attained the same goals and disputed whether the bombings or the Soviet declaration of war on Japan was decisive.
+Japan announced its surrender on 15 August.
+The necessity of the bombings became a subject of controversy among historians.
+Some questioned whether "atomic diplomacy" would have attained the same goals, and the relative weight that the bombs and the Soviet declaration of war had on the Japanese willingness to surrender.
 The Franck Report was the most notable effort pushing for a demonstration but was turned down by the Interim Committee's scientific panel.
-The Szilárd petition, drafted in July 1945 and signed by dozens of scientists working on the Manhattan Project, was a late attempt at warning President Harry S. Truman about his responsibility in using such weapons.
+The Szilárd petition, drafted in July 1945 and signed by dozens of scientists working on the Manhattan Project, was a late attempt at warning Truman about his responsibility in using such weapons.